svanheule/icecube-display/README.md

 The display is controlled by a custom board, designed around the ATmega32U4 microcontroller.
-This microcontroller is similar to the one found on an Arduino Uno, which was used for the initial prototyping, but additionally has a hardware USB controller The firmware for the microcontrollers is written in standard C.
+This microcontroller is similar to the one found on an Arduino Uno, which was used for the initial prototyping, but additionally has a hardware USB controller.
+The firmware for the microcontrollers is written in standard C.

 ### Cost estimate